How My Genius Roommate Changed My Perspective

 Adjustable bed frame (2/2)

-You had to see it to truly appreciate its brilliance.
+You had to see it to truly appreciate the brilliance.

-The experience was eye-opening.
-It wasn’t just about rearranging furniture; it was about seeing potential where I hadn’t before.
-I began to think differently: What could I achieve if I took stock of what I had and used it creatively?
+That experience opened my eyes.
+It wasn’t just about rearranging furniture.
+It was about seeing potential where I hadn’t before.
+I started thinking: What else could I create with what I already had?

 "The only thing that interferes with my learning is my education."